lycheeverse/lycheeverse.github.io/community.md

 # Community

-If you have any questions, feature requests or general feedback about lychee, feel free to connect with us.
+For any questions, feature requests or general feedback about lychee, feel free to connect with us.
 Here are some places where you can get in contact.
 Don't be shy. 🤗